KanchanSoni16/TypeScript-Backend/README.md

 1. Pull the code in local system

-2. Create RDS instance with postgres DB manually

-3. Create S3 bucket for manually for terraform statefile storing and replace the bucket name into terraform main.tf file
+2. Create S3 bucket for manually for terraform statefile storing and replace the bucket name into terraform main.tf file

-4. Create ECR registory manually which will store docker images
+3. Create ECR registory manually which will store docker images

 ## Important Pointers / Pre Requisites